ThePEDCorp/theped/README.md

-# home
+# The PED Corp.
-The landing page of The PED Corp.
+The official website of The PED Corp.